-- (1) Where an IC has own-funds in excess of its SCR or MCR, those own-funds are not available to meet the SCR or MCR of any other IC or of the ICC. - (2) Where an ICC has own-funds in excess of its SCR and MCR, those own-funds are not available to meet the SCR or MCR of any of its ICs.
+- (1) Where an IC has own-fund items in excess of its SCR or MCR, those own-fund items are not available to meet the SCR or MCR of any other IC or of the ICC. - (2) Where an ICC has own-fund items in excess of its SCR and MCR, those own-fund items are not available to meet the SCR or MCR of any of its ICs.